 What is college like?

 The college residence life experience is just as important as what happens in the classroom.
 Engage in fun activities with other students, peer mentors, and Hendrix faculty and staff.
-Relax and have some fun with activities like:

 Who can apply?